Battle of Kirksville: Aftermath

 According to a letter by resident J. Martin, written a week after the battle, Confederate dead numbered about 200; Union 30.
 McNeill's official tally was 150 Confederates killed (300-400 wounded) against 6 Union deaths (32 wounded).
 Two civilian casualties were noted: James Dye, a sixty-year-old farmer with two sons in the Union army, was held overnight by Porter during his approach to the town, then told to be on his way, but shot as he left.
 The other was Mrs. Elizabeth Cutts (also given as "Kutz" and "Coots").
 Most Kirksville residents had heeded Porter's warning to depart, but Cutts was shot when two Confederate soldiers attempted to enter the cellar where she was hiding, and she was hit by a Union bullet meant for them as she ran out.

 John L. Porter, a prominent local citizen (no relation to the Confederate leader), asked for and was granted permission to treat the Confederate wounded.
 McNeil supplied a surgeon and instruments, the departed Porter having previously commandeered all medical equipment.
 The Confederate dead were deposited in several mass graves in Forest Llewellen Cemetery; a monument now marks the spot.
 Some were later recovered by their families.
-Fifteen Confederates were quickly court-martialed on McNeil's orders and executed for having violated previous parole agreements not to take up arms again until exchanged.
+Fifteen Confederates were quickly court-martialed on McNeil's orders and shot for having violated previous parole agreements not to take up arms again after being released.
 Although the execution was permissible within military norms, it was seldom done and McNeil has been criticized for both the justice and necessity of the proceedings, by John L. Porter (see Kirksville Daily Express, 1912, below) and Joseph Mudd (see references to Palmyra massacre), among others.

 A number of other questionable shootings followed, including those of Dr. John Davis (said by some to have been told to run and then shot when he did) and Lt.
 Col. Frisby McCullough — a subordinate of Porter who was tried and sentenced to death as a bushwhacker, even though he was captured wearing a regular Confederate uniform and carrying letters authorizing him to recruit troops.
 He was granted permission to give the order to fire, and his final words were, "May God forgive you for this cold-blooded murder.
 Aim at the heart.
 Fire!"
 A second volley was necessary.

 McNeil's reputation would be darkened further by the "Palmyra Massacre" on October 18, but he would go on to serve two terms as Sheriff of St. Louis County, dying June 7, 1891.
 Porter died February 18, 1863, of wounds received in an engagement at Hartville.

 The victory at Kirksville helped consolidate Union dominance in northeastern Missouri.

 Memorial Park (the approximate location of the Union artillery) commemorates the battle.